 Be an advocate for kids.
 With increasing focus on the factors that impact the development of children, the study of child development continues to be an area of focus for many organizations.
 With your Bachelor of Arts in Child Development from Ashford University, you will study the stages of development from infancy through adolescence and the ways that family, culture, peers, and schools influence the growth of children.

-Dr. Celeste Barnette Campbell is an Associate Dean in Ashford University's College of Education.
+Dr. Celeste Barnette Campbell serves as Lead Faculty in Ashford University's College of Education.
 She holds teaching credentials from University of California, San Diego and Cal State, San Marcos; a BA from Duke (a double major in Biology and Religion); a Master’s in Educational Leadership from University of San Diego; and a Doctorate in Educational Leadership from UCLA.
 Read her full bio.

 The Bachelor of Arts in Child Development demonstrates your competence and ability in working with children.
 You will discover how family structure and culture influence communication in a child's environment.
 And you will learn to apply your knowledge as an advocate for children and their families.

 Certification and Licensure Terms and Conditions: This program is not CAEP*, TEAC or NCATE accredited, which is a requirement for certification in some states, and successful completion of the Bachelor of Arts in Child Development program by itself does not lead to certification or licensure in any state.
 Other factors, such as a student’s criminal history, may prevent an applicant from obtaining licensure or employment in this field of study.
 All prospective students are advised to visit the Education Resource Organizations Directory (EROD) and to contact the licensing body of the state where they are licensed or intend to obtain licensure to verify that these courses qualify for teacher certification, endorsement, and/or salary benefits in that state prior to enrolling.
 Prospective students are also advised to regularly review the state’s policies and procedures relating to licensure as those policies are subject to change.